The creativity of author, designer and publisher Ben Arogundade

 RIHANNA'S RED HAIR COLOR

-This is certainly true of Barbadian singer Rihanna.
+This is certainly true of Barbadian singer, Rihanna.
 Her hair choices — a shape-shifting flicker-book carousel of splash color and sculptural cuts — have become an event within themselves.
-It was in the spring of 2010 when she first unveiled a new short red dye-colored coiffeur during her “Last Girl On Earth” world tour.
-Very quickly different incarnations of her crimson hair formula began to appear, including curly styles and long red hair extensions.
+Flashback to the spring of 2010, when she first unveiled a new short red-colored coiffeur during her “Last Girl On Earth” world tour.
+Very quickly different incarnations of her redhead formula began to appear, including curly styles and long red hair extensions.
 Real human hair was used in her weave hairstyles, which had been dyed red, then bonded onto her real hair.
 Genetically, it is unusual for people of African descent to have naturally red hair, although African American civil rights activist Malcolm X did have a natural red tinge in his Afro hair — inherited from his white grandfather’s side.

-But just as the copycats think they had caught up with Rihanna, the singing star changes her hair color and cut yet again, leaving them all trailing in her wake, while reminding us of the first sartorial rule of modern pop — that every image is ultimately disposable.
+But just as the copycat fans thought they had caught up with Rihanna, the singing star changed her hair color and cut yet again, leaving them trailing in her wake, while reminding us of the first sartorial rule of modern pop — that every image is ultimately disposable.

-*RIHANNA'S RED HAIR COLOR ACCORDING TO GOOGLE SEARCH
+*RIHANNA'S RED HAIRSTYLE - ACCORDING TO GOOGLE SEARCH

 The number of people worldwide who Google the phrase, “Rihanna red hair” each month.

-*All figures for “Rihanna's Red Hair Color According to Google Search”, supplied by Google.
+*All figures for “Rihanna's Red Hairstyle, According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.